hotellistat/amps/README.md

 and all queue messages should be formatted accordingly.

 Batchable also conveys this CloudEvent to the Workload by the **structured content mode**.
-This means, that it will pack the whole CloudEvent into a JSON and pass it to the workload with the `Content-Type: application/json` header.
+This means, that it will pack the whole CloudEvent into a JSON and `POST` it to the workload with the `Content-Type: application/json` header.

 ### Kubernetes

 This container is primarily designed to work in a Kubernetes environment.
-We can't ensure, that this container will work with other systems such as OpenStack, ECS, etc.
+We can't ensure, that this container will work with other systems such as OpenStack, ECS, etc., although it should be easily possible.

 ### Scalability

-Batchable does not support scaling up and down _at the moment_.
+Batchable does not support scaling up and down by itself _at the moment_.
 To scale Batchable-Workload Pods you will need to choose your own scaling solution.
-We have had great success with using [KEDA](https://keda.sh/).
+We have had great success with using [KEDA](https://keda.sh/) or the HorizontalPodAutoscaler in Kubernetes.

-Scaling always depends on your specific needs, thus building our own scaling solution for Batchable wouldn't cover all use cases, thus restricting the application usability.
+Scaling always depends on your specific needs, thus implementing a native scaling solution for Batchable would never cover all use cases.
+We encourage you to build your own autoscaling system, a are open for any features you wish to see implemented.
+Sind we do take care, that the architecture of the project is a modular as possible, it may be possible to build a dynamic autoscaling solution architecture.
+Stay tuned for RFCs.

 ## Getting started